Coronavirus (COVID-19) & Health Updates

 - Audio Series: “Troubling Times: Anxiety Rising, Schools Closing, and Way More Time at Home With The Kids” (Simplicity Parenting)

 - COVI-book (Manuela Cruz of mindheart.co)

 What will school look like in the Fall?

-With the release of our COVID-19 Response & Reopening Plan on July 6, 2020, we must acknowledge the uncertain circumstances we’re living in – these dynamic times demand adaptability and it’s imperative we remain flexible throughout the next school year together.
+With the release of our COVID-19 Response Plan on August 25, 2021, we must acknowledge the uncertain circumstances we’re living in – these dynamic times demand adaptability and it’s imperative we remain flexible throughout the next school year together.
 We’ve created reopening plans with the intention that our procedures may evolve as our situation does.

 How will the decision be made to close the school during the school year?

 The health and safety of our students, staff, and families is our top priority.
 While COFS monitors other school closings including those in the Kansas City Public School District and other independent schools, COFS makes decisions independently based on our school’s unique needs and situation, as well as guidance from external agencies such as local health departments and the Centers for Disease Control and Prevention.
 As we did in Spring 2020, we will adhere to a local mandated closure, during which we will transition to remote learning.

 Under what circumstances will the school close?